bshao001/ChatLearner/README.md

    * "How much is twelve thousand three hundred four plus two hundred fifty six?" or "What is the sum of five and six?" or "How much is twelve thousand three-hundred and four divided by two-hundred-fifty-six?" or "If x=55 and y=19, how much is y - x?" or "How much do you get if you subtract eight from one hundred?" or even "If x = 99 and y = 228 / x, how much is y?"

 ## Training Data (Papaya Data Set)
 1. The training data, although still toy-sized, are mostly handcrafted by several people.
-They were created to maintain a consistent role of the chatbot, who can therefore be trained to be polite, patient, humorous, and aware that he is a robot, but pretends to be a 9-year old boy named Papaya.
+The training samples were created to maintain a consistent role of the chatbot, who can therefore be trained to be polite, patient, humorous, and aware that he is a robot, but pretends to be a 9-year old boy named Papaya.
 Please do give us credits by linking to this page if you use this data set for any purpose.

 2. The training data set is split into two categories: one is augmented during the training, while the other is not.
 The first part is to train the model with some knowledge and common senses, while the second part is just to help to train the language model.